 Spotify’s web player uses Encrypted Media Extensions (EME) which requires exchange of keys with external servers.

-Hopefully, with time and dedicated work from the talented Spotify developers, offline functionality will soon be available for Spotify.
+Hopefully, with time and dedicated work from the talented Spotify developers, offline functionalities will soon be available for Spotify.

 Overall Score: 4.5/5

-After using PWAs developed by top-tier developers around the world such as Spotify, Twitter, Pinterest…, the only thing that struck us as odd is why there isn’t more company following the same footsteps (check out our 12 best PWA examples 2019).
-It sure is a risky business but as we all know, we need to take a risk sometimes in order to get closer to success.
+After using PWAs developed by top-tier developers around the world such as Spotify, Twitter, Pinterest, etc, the only thing that struck us as odd is why there isn’t more company following the same footsteps.
+It sure is a risky business but as we all know, sometimes we need to take a risk in order to get closer to success.

-PWA is undoubtedly the key to the Web’s future and it will soon be the core of most Windows 10 Store Apps.
+PWA is undoubtedly the key to the future of the Web and will soon be the core of most Windows 10 Store Apps.
 If you’re still wondering whether or not should you build a PWA, SimiCart is here to answer your every question and needs.
 Especially, for online merchants looking for an all-around perfect Magento PWA solution, here we offer a complete package for you and your store.